pwFoo/Mastodon-OAuth-Documentation/README.md

 parameters with no values are ignored.
 Unrecognized parameters are ignored.
 Parameters must not be included more than once.

-TODO - Servers may support POST request.
-Does Mastodon?
-TODO - can redirect be opt as described in 3.1.2
-TODO - must scope be the same

 ### redirect_uri